valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 .....
 Success rate is 0 percent (0/5)
 ```
 On R3, observe the output of debug ip icmp.
 Traffic from R2 is seen to reach R3.
-The traffic was source transalted from 2.2.2.2 to 192.168.12.2 before getting to R3.
-Therfore, return packets are being sent back to 192.168.12.2 instead of 2.2.2.2.
+The traffic was source translated from 2.2.2.2 to 192.168.12.2 before getting to R3.
+Therefore, return packets are being sent back to 192.168.12.2 instead of 2.2.2.2.
 ```
 R3#
 *ICMP: echo reply sent, src 3.3.3.3, dst 192.168.12.2, topology BASE, dscp 0 topoid 0